Science Project: How Does Salt Affect Seed Germination?

 Salinity and Crops Science

-How much teaspoons or portions of teaspoons, of salt dissolved in a cup of water, can be withstood by a 100 germinating radish seeds if 1 tablespoon of the salt water in the cup is added at a time in a Ziplock Bag with a coffee filter to hold the water?
+Sample question: How much teaspoons or portions of teaspoons, of salt dissolved in a cup of water, can be withstood by 100 germinating radish seeds if 1 tablespoon of the salt water in the cup is added at a time in a Ziplock Bag with a coffee filter to hold the water?

-Hypothesis: The more salt in the water, the fewer seeds will germinate.
+Sample hypothesis: The more salt in the water, the fewer seeds will germinate.
 The radish seeds will not germinate at all in a solution with more than 3 teaspoons of salt in 8 oz of water.

 - 10 Ziplock Bags